Culture of El Salvador: Mesoamerican cultures

 Historically El Salvador has had diverse Native American cultures, coming from the north and south of the continent along with local populations mixed together.
-El Salvador belongs to both to the Mesoamerican region in the western part of the country, and to the Isthmo-Colombian Area in the eastern part of the country, where a myriad of indigenous societies have lived side by side for centuries with their unique cultures and speaking different indigenous languages of the Americas in the beginning of the Classic stage.
+El Salvador belongs to the Mesoamerican region, where a myriad of indigenous societies have lived side by side for centuries with their unique cultures and speaking different indigenous languages of the Americas in the beginning of the Classic stage.

 Evidence of Olmec civilization presence in western El Salvador can be found in the ruin sites of Chalchuapa in the Ahuachapan Department on boulders in Chalchuapa portraying Omlec warriors with helmets identical to those found on the Olmec colossal heads.
 This suggest that the area was once an Olmec enclave, before fading away for unknown reasons.
 The Olmecs are believed to have lived in present-day El Salvador as early as 2000 BC in the beginning of preclassic period.
 The 'Olmec Boulder, ' is a sculpture of a giant head found near Casa Blanca, El Salvador site in Las Victorias near Chalchuapa.
 "Olmecoid" figurines, such as the Potbelly sculpture, have been found through this area, in fact most are described as looking primeval proto-Olmeca.
 In the end of middle preclassic, by 650 BC, this culture would be replaced by the Maya.

 The Lenca people are an indigenous people of eastern El Salvador where population today is estimated at 37,000.
 The Lenca was a matriarchal society and was one of the first civilizations to develop in El Salvador and were the first major civilization in the country.
 The pre-Conquest Salvadoran Lenca had frequent contact with various Maya groups as well as other indigenous peoples of Central America.
 The origin of Lenca populations has been a source of ongoing debate amongst anthropologists and historians.
 Throughout the regions of Lenca occupation, Lenca pottery is a very distinguishable form of Pre-Columbian art.
 Handcrafted by Lenca women, Lenca pottery is considered an ethnic marking of their culture.
 Some scholars have suggested that the Lenca migrated to the Central American region from South America around 3,000 years ago, making it the oldest civilization in El Salvador.
 Guancasco is the annual ceremony by which Lenca communities, usually two, gather to establish reciprocal obligations in order to confirm peace and friendship.
 Quelepa is a major site in eastern El Salvador.
 Its pottery shows strong similarities to ceramics found in central western El Salvador and the Maya highlands.
 The Lenca sites of Yarumela, Los Naranjos in Honduras, and Quelepa in El Salvador, all contain evidence of the Usulután-style ceramics.